wojbrown/esds-github-sandbox/README.md

 ## Setting Up Git Username and Email

-By setting up `git config`, git will not prompt you for this information everytime a command is run that requires information abdout the user's username and email
+It can be useful to set up `git config` options.
+When running commands that interact with a repo or require permissions, git will prompt you for your username, email, and password.
+By configuring git, the username and email can be saved locally that avoid being constantly prompted for this information

 **Configure git username**

 The username is the name associated with Github (not the profile full name).
-You can check your name by selecting Profile and checking the url (for example: https://github.com/github-username"
+You can check your name by selecting Profile and checking the url (for example: https://github.com/github-username)

+Set username on the terminal
 ```
 git config --global user.name "<github-username>"
 ```